Dagi2004/CLINIC-MANAGEMENT-SYSTEM/README.md

 **Features**

+**Staff User:**

+- Full access to all CRUD operations.
+- Can manage student and teacher records.
+- Can view, add, update, and delete information.

 **Patient Management:** The system allows you to easily store and access patient information, including personal details, medical history.

 **Reporting:** The system provides comprehensive reporting  patient, staff and medical redcord.